 - Ability to meet field and class requirements in a timely manner with or without reasonable accommodation

 Graduate education in social work at the University of Connecticut School of Social Work builds on a solid liberal arts foundation attained at the baccalaureate level.
 Applicants with a strong liberal arts foundation will have creative, analytical, and dialectical thinking skills gained from their undergraduate education in literature, the arts, politics, economics, history, philosophy, and the human and natural sciences.
 Entering students are expected to possess the intellectual and scholarly preparation needed for written and verbal communication, as well as for synthesizing and conceptualizing knowledge about advanced social work practice.
 They must also have knowledge about people, diverse cultures, social issues and problems.
-You must submit evidence of your liberal arts background in both your personal statement, and official undergraduate transcript showing at least eighteen credits of liberal arts courses.
+You must submit evidence of your liberal arts background in both your personal statement and official undergraduate transcript.
+Learn more about the types of liberal arts courses that are considered to meet this requirement.